-Whether you call it elementary school graduation or stepping up, the day students officially “graduate” from elementary school they tend to be filled with a jumble of emotions.
-There’s the excitement that they’ve reached such a milestone, pride that they’re soon to be one of the ‘big kids’, and, of course, nervousness that the next stage of school would be scary and different to what they are used to!
+Whether you call it elementary school graduation or stepping up, on the day students officially “graduate” from kindergarten or even elementary school altogether they tend to be filled with a jumble of emotions.
+There’s the excitement that they’ve reached such a milestone, pride that they’re soon to be one of the “big” kids, and, of course, nervousness that the next stage of school would be scary and different to what they are used to!

 How do you make sure that elementary school graduation goes off without a hitch and is a milestone they always remember?
-We have got you covered with fifth and sixth-grade graduation ideas for teachers!
+We have got you covered with kindergarten graduation and fifth and sixth-grade graduation ideas for teachers!

 How best do you prepare for this special day, a day that represents the culmination of efforts of students, parents, and teachers over so many years?
 Here’s how to make sure your final days of school are filled with elementary school graduation activities to help your students reflect on the journey they have just completed.
 Resources that promote a meaningful transition for your graduating students connect them to their past, help them appreciate all of the growth they have achieved, and build them up to continue their learning journey.

 We have put together a list of purposeful activities and a Graduation Resource Pack for you and your students to make graduation day as memorable as possible.

 You can always go with Elgar’s classic Pomp and Circumstance for elementary graduation, but younger students may appreciate something a bit more fun.
 Give these elementary graduation songs a spot on your playlist:

 - You’ve Got a Friend in Me by Randy Newman (well known among younger kids from the Toy Story movie)

 - Life is a Highway by Rascal Flatts (students may recall the tune from the Cars soundtrack)

 - Best Day of My Life – American Authors

 - The Climb – Miley Cyrus